LiuWoodsCode/Silica/README.md

 python3 index.py
 ```

 From here, Silica will automatically generate a repo and put the output in the `docs` folder.
-If a package does not have a `silica_data` file, you will be asked some information to help automatically generate it.
+If a package does not have a `silica_data` folder, you will be asked some information to help automatically generate it.

 From here, a service such as [GitHub Pages](https://pages.github.com) can be used to host the repo for free.